 SEMA Show visitors can view the MY2016 MX-5 Spyder Concept and MY2016 MX-5 Speedster Concept at the Mazda booth, #11647 in the North Hall of the Las Vegas Convention Center.

-Based in Irvine, California, Mazda North American Operations is in charge of overseeing sales, marketing, parts and customer service support of Mazda vehicles in the United States and Mexico.
+In 1997, Mazda consolidated its operations in North America as Mazda North American Operations, which includes Mazda Motor of America.
+Mazda North American Operations is headquartered at Irvine, California.
+Mazda North American Operations is in charge of overseeing sales, marketing, parts and customer service support of Mazda vehicles in the United States and Mexico.
 Mazda’s operations in Mexico are managed by Mazda Motor de Mexico in Mexico City.